 Agentic QA brings AI-powered automation to integration testing, transforming how teams approach SIT in modern software development.

-As services evolve and APIs change, tests can break.
-Agentic QA detects these changes and automatically adjusts affected tests—reducing the test maintenance burden. - Smarter Test Prioritization
+Self-Healing Test Suites As services evolve and APIs change, tests can break.
+Agentic QA detects these changes and automatically adjusts affected tests—reducing the test maintenance burden.

-Instead of running all integration tests, AI agents prioritize high-risk flows based on recent code changes, commit history, and production usage—speeding up your feedback loop. - Production-like Environment Simulation
+Smarter Test Prioritization Instead of running all integration tests, AI agents prioritize high-risk flows based on recent code changes, commit history, and production usage—speeding up your feedback loop.

 By focusing purely on integration testing, Agentic QA enables developers to release confidently, automate intelligently, and test continuously.